• Home

 Did you have a favorite place to play outdoors as a child?
 What were the features of this outdoor space?
 Did your family grow food in your backyard?
 Did your special place have wildlife?
 Did you create mud pies and miniature houses? or did you spend time outdoors with your family and listen to their stories?

 I remember, as a child, my parents gifting me my own little garden in our backyard.
-I chose a little weary20160827_160357_resized_1 looking area.
+I chose a little weary looking area.
 It was in the shade, on the back side of the house, alongside a fence, and off the beaten path.
 Despite its lack luster qualities, I loved this garden.
 It felt like my own ‘Secret Garden.”
 I dug my hands in the dirt and cultivated the soil, not having a clue what I was doing.
 I can’t remember what I actually grew; however, remember feeling incredibly proud of my first garden.

 This first garden experience was an incredible gift.
 This space became my own outdoor classroom where I explored, observed and took notes.
 I am pretty sure my parents simply just wanted us all outdoors playing.
 Needless to say, the idea of allowing me to cultivate my own garden at such a young age was one of the best gifts my parents could have ever given me.